COVID-19 Useful Information -> Financial Support

 ^ Local Councils

-Some local Councils are also offering support packages and measures to support businesses and residents through the COVID-19 pandemic.
+Some Councils are also offering support packages and measures to support businesses and residents through the COVID-19 pandemic.
 For specific details, consult your Council’s website.

 ^ What Logic?
 Economic vs health?
 Supporting workers vs tax cut